koliandrik/Back-Alley/README.md

-### Installation

-* TBD

 <!-- USAGE EXAMPLES -->

 ## Usage

-When visiting the application  the user is presented with a _____-page, and is prompted .
+When visiting the application  the user is presented with a Store-page, and is prompted to search for an item.

-Enter a query into the search box, then click the 'search' button.
+Choose a category that interests you and you will be presented with a vority of items. you be able to add an item to your cart.

 ```
 * AS a